Entrenched clause: Czech Republic

-This clause failed to block the 2019 amendments that replaced "a president cannot be re-elected except once" with "a president cannot serve more than two consecutive terms".
-The article also failed to block a new article from being added that excludes president Abdel Fattah el-Sisi from the two consecutive terms constraint, enabling him to run for a third term.
-Also, the duration of the term was increased from four years to six years.
+Estonia

+Article 1 of Estonian Constitution states that "The independence and sovereignty of Estonia are timeless and inalienable."
+As part of Chapter 1 of the Constitution, this provision may only be changed by a referendum (and such a referendum could only be organized after obtaining a 3/5 supermajority in the parliament).
+This provision, however, does not prevent Estonia from being a member of the European Union and delegating some of its decision-making power to central EU institutions as long as "fundamental constitutional principles" are not breached (according to the special Constitution Amendment Act passed on a referendum in 2003).

 France

 The French Constitution states in Title XVI, Article 89, On Amendments to the Constitution, "The republican form of government shall not be the object of any amendment" thus forbidding the restoration of the monarchy or the empire.

 Germany

 The German eternity clause (German: Ewigkeitsklausel) is Article 79 paragraph (3) of the Basic Law for the Federal Republic of Germany (German: Grundgesetz).
 The eternity clause establishes that certain fundamental principles of Germany's democracy can never be removed, even by parliament.
 The fundamental principles, (i.e., "the basic principles" of Articles 1 and 20), are as follows: